-'''

-HIERARCH ESO TEL FOCU SCALE = 1.489 / (deg/m) Focus length = 5.36"/mm

-'''

-the domain = ESO, the category = TEL, the subsystem = FOCU, and the parameter name = SCALE.
+HIERARCH ESO TEL FOCU SCALE = 1.489 / (deg/m) Focus length = 5.36"/mm the domain = ESO, the category = TEL, the subsystem = FOCU, and the parameter name = SCALE.

-Under the ESO implementation of this convention, each token string which precede the equals sign conforms to the requirements for a FITS keyword, i.e., be 8 characters or less in length (although a few of the ESO keywords have longer tokens), and be composed only of the uppercase letters A through Z, the digits 0 through 9, and the hyphen and underscore characters.
+Under the ESO implementation of this convention, each token string that precedes the equals sign must only contain characters that are legal in formal FITS keywords, i.e., the uppercase letters A through Z, the digits 0 through 9, and the hyphen and underscore characters.
+The tokens may, however, be longer than the 8 character limit of formal FITS keywords.